To Whome It May Concern

 Karen smacked Julia in a playful manner.
 “Julia, I am serious it was really weird.”

-The remote interface floated away from the structure, continuing to scan the area and establishing links for the mainframe to utilize as it was upgraded.
+The remote interface floated away from the structure.
+Continuing to scan the area and establishing links for the mainframe to utilize as it was upgraded.

-Dr. Jones looked at the Master creature in horror and disbelief.
-That's when he noticed that it seemed to be standing straighter, its skin seemed less sickly and it had begun to grow hair on the top of its head.
-"Oh My God," He thought.
-"It’s feeding off of them."
+Dr. Jones watched all of this with horror and disbelief.
+The creature seemed to be standing straighter, its skin seemed less sickly and it had begun to grow hair on the top of its head.
+Oh My God, He thought.
+It’s feeding off of them.

 The creature that was once the head physician approached the larger creature.
 “Master the one we seek is this way.”
 It spoke in the same dry crackly voice as the others, as it shambled towards Mr. Jenkins’ room.